 “Breastfeeding infants, responsiveness to crying, almost constant touch and having multiple adult caregivers are some of the nurturing ancestral parenting practices that are shown to positively impact the developing brain, which not only shapes personality, but also helps physical health and moral development,” says Narvaez.

-That said, lets look at what options you can choose from!
+With that said, let’s look at what options you can choose from.

 Baby Sleep Option #1 – Cot

 The most popular option in Australia that we’re most familiar with – baby being in a cot.
 Sids and Kids make the following recommendations for cot sleeping: